 The Mason Rock

 According to Wikipedia, Bill Jarvis Migratory Bird Sanctuary, formerly Lincoln Park Addison Migratory Bird Sanctuary.
-First landscaped and constructed with limited public access in the 1920’s, under the leadership of the Chicago Academy of Sciences, its spring is supplied with city water to mimic a natural lake marsh environment, with attendant forest and meadow environments.
-Most of its 7-acre (2.8 ha) area is entirely fenced around to preserve the habitat from human encroachment.
+First landscaped and constructed with limited public access in the 1920’s, under the leadership of the Chicago Academy of Sciences.
+Most of its 7-acre (2.8 ha) area is entirely fenced around to preserve the habitat from acessive human encroachment.
 Instead, a nature trail and a viewing platform are at its surrounding perimeter.
-During the 1940’s, its Park District caretakers lost funding and the site was padlocked.
-In 1968, the entire site was almost bulldozed for golf course development but its Lake View neighbors, including Bill Jarvis, led a successful campaign to save and restore it.
+During the 1940’s, the park district caretakers lost funding and the site was padlocked.
+In 1968, the entire site was almost bulldozed for golf course development but its Lake View residents of the area, including Bill Jarvis, led a successful campaign to save and restore it.
 Today it hosts more than 150 species of birds, including six species of herons, like the black crowned night heron; wood ducks; woodcock; hawks; yellow-billed cuckoos; hummingbirds; thrushes; vireos; 34 species of warblers; and 18 native species of sparrows.
 In addition, small mammals such as rabbit, opossum, raccoon, and occasionally fox and coyote make their home there.
-View it with this YouTube link.

 photo - DNAinfo

-The below Chicago Tribune articles below tell a story of a donation to Chicago Park District that would later become an epicenter of Native American protest at the site and along the Belmont Harbor.
+The Chicago Tribune articles below tell a story of a donation to Chicago Park District that would later become an epicenter of Native American protest at this site and along the Belmont Harbor.

 photo - Alderman Cappleman's 46th ward website

-consists of the reconstruction of 1,700 linear feet of shoreline.
+The Belmont to Diversey North project consists of the reconstruction of 1,700 linear feet of shoreline.
 The contract on this project was administered by USACE.
-The cost of the project was $10.5 million & completed in summer 2004.
+The construction cost of the project was $10.5 million and was completed in summer 2004.